jmgarridopaz/jmgarridopaz.github.io/content/therightboundary.md

 ___Where do we put the boundary (port interfaces) between the inside and the outside of the hexagon in the driven side?___

-When I had a domain concept that depended on external systems, I used to put an interface to abstract the process of building its instances.
-I gave that interface the "driven port role", and I gave that process the "driven adapter role", no matter how complex the process was, or how many external systems it had to access.
+When I had a domain concept that depended on an external system, I used to put an interface to abstract the process of building its instances.
+I gave that interface the "driven port role", and I gave that process the "driven adapter role", no matter how complex the process was, or if it had to translate the model of the external system into the domain model of my application.
 This is a "Domain Driven Design" ( DDD ) influence.
 That adapter is called "Anti Corruption Layer" ( ACL ) in DDD lingo.

 But Hexagonal Architecture has nothing to do with DDD, Hexagonal Architecture knows nothing of DDD, Hexagonal Architecture is just a pattern that says: Put a driven port interface for any "real world thing" (driven actor) that the hexagon needs to talk to.